crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 ### Recommendations

-This mode can be used when a property can be computed from the use of state variables (either internal or public), and there is no need to use extra parameters.
+This mode can be used when a property can be easily computed from the use of state variables (either internal or public), and there is no need to use extra parameters.

 ## Assertions

 Using the "assertion" testing mode, Echidna will report an assert violation if:

 * The execution reverts during a call to `assert`.
-Technically speaking, Echidna will a failure if executes an `assert` call that fails in the first call frame of the target contract.
+Technically speaking, Echidna will detect an assertion failure if it executes an `assert` call that fails in the first call frame of the target contract (so this excludes any internal transactions).
 * An `AssertionFailed` event (with any number of parameters) is emitted by any contract.
 This pseudo-code summarizes how assertions work:

 ```solidity